 Payment plans are available.
 Get in touch if you need support with your booking: email@example.com

 Gaia Harvey Jackson

 Gaia is a workshop facilitator and artist creating spaces for deep transformation and specialising in women's empowerment.
-She runs the Psychedelic Women’s Circle Courses, and has just launched a 3 month training programme for womxn.
+She runs the courses, retreats and training programmes for women.

 Gaia is passionate about the revival of ritual and works with communities to co-create ceremonies around the world, helping people to mark significant moments, move through challenges, and celebrate life.
 Her work combines elements of theatre games, voice work, meditation, dance and ritual, creating safe and playful environments where people can authentically connect and release.

 “Gaia always holds a safe and loving space to explore the depths of our souls.
 It's one of the only places I have in my life to truly be myself - no expectations, limitations or judgement.”